tsy24/tp/docs/DeveloperGuide.md

 ![AddPossibleGhostTasksWithMatchingDateActivityDiagram](./images/AddPossibleGhostTasksWithMatchingDateActivityDiagram.png)

-Since the remaining general mechanisms by which the view schedule operation occurs is similar to other previously elaborated commands, a step-by-step elaboration is not given for the overall execution.
+Since the remaining general mechanisms by which the view schedule operation occurs, such as how the command is parsed and how the `ViewScheduleCommand` is created,  is similar to other previously elaborated commands, a step-by-step elaboration is not given for the overall execution.

 <br>